MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-scale-out-groups.md

 ## Next steps

-To configure a PolyBase scale-out group, see the following tutorial:
+To configure a PolyBase scale-out group, see the following guide:

 [Improve PolyBase scale-out groups on Windows](configure-scale-out-groups-windows.md)